SamK1828/Shadow_Fox_Tasks/README.md

+Here is the updated `README.md` file with the addition of the Inventory Management System:

+---

 # Java Development Internship - ShadowFox

 This repository contains all the tasks and projects I completed during my Java Development Internship at ShadowFox.
 The internship provided an excellent opportunity to deepen my understanding of Java programming, socket programming, unit testing, and data management.
 Below is a summary of the tasks, projects, and technologies used throughout the internship.